navidrome/website/content/en/docs/gsoc/_index.md

 - Implement the `musicFolderId` attribute in most Subsonic API endpoints
 - Plus: Implement support to access remote libraries from the WebUI

+#### Details

-Skill level: Hard
+* Skill level: Hard
-Required abilities: Go and SQL, and a teensy bit of react for the UX Expected outcome: Ability to use multiple libraries withint a single user account
+* Required abilities: Go and SQL, and a teensy bit of react for the UX
+* Expected outcome: Ability to use multiple libraries withint a single user account

 #### Links and further reading